 Some families will prefer an “old-fashioned used” textbook (e.g. from grandma’s day), others a worktext, others a newer textbook, etc..

 We prefer something with paper in our family for math and we wanted something that was Canadian with the metric system with degrees Celsius, Canadian-based place and people names rather than American word problems, etc..
 (It’s harder to input symbols in a computer but it has been done in upper levels too.)
-I’ll mention how we’re organizing and enjoying math in our family in another post.

 We used to distribute Math Mammoth curriculum for the grade 5-8 levels; it is excellent for being comprehensive and generally laid out in a unit-chunk style as well.
 It has its own style and methodology that we liked in many ways although did not personally use it before a grade 5 level, partly due to fairly small print for the younger grades and partly because I wanted more hands-on and visuals for K-2/3.
 The print size is good though for grades 5-8.
 We have a few “Golden” printable CDs (a set of several grades together on one CD) left in stock but do not plan to reorder these even though they are very good.